Emperor Kōtoku: Traditional narrative

 Before Kōtoku's ascension to the Chrysanthemum Throne, his personal name (imina) was Karu (軽) or Prince Karu (軽皇子, Karu-no-Ōji).

 He was a descendant of Emperor Bidatsu.
 He was a son of Chinu no ōkimi (Prince Chinu, 茅渟王) by Kibitsuhime no ōkimi (Princess Kibitsuhime, 吉備姫王).
 Empress Kōgyoku was his elder sister from the same parents.
-Chinu was a son of Prince Oshisaka hikohito no ōe, whose father was the Emperor Bidatsu.
+Chinu was a son of Prince Oshisaka Hikohito no Ōe, whose father was the Emperor Bidatsu.
 He had at least three consorts including his Empress, Hashihito no Himemiko (Princess Hashihito), the daughter of Emperor Jomei and his sister Empress Kōgyoku.
 In the 3rd year of Kōgyoku-tennōs reign (皇極天皇三年), the empress abdicated; and the succession (senso) was received by her younger brother.
 Shortly thereafter, Emperor Kōtoku is said to have acceded to the throne (sokui).

 Kōtoku ruled from July 12, 645 (AD), until his death in 654.
 In 645, he ascended to the throne two days after Prince Naka no Ōe (Emperor Tenji) assassinated Soga no Iruka in the court of Kōgyoku.
 Kōgyoku abdicated in favor of her son and crown prince, Naka no Ōe, but Naka no Ōe insisted Kōtoku should ascend to the throne instead.
 Kōtoku's contemporary title would not have been tennō, as most historians believe this title was not introduced until the reigns of Emperor Tenmu and Empress Jitō.
 Rather, it was presumably Sumeramikoto or Amenoshita Shiroshimesu Ōkimi (治天下大王), meaning "the great king who rules all under heaven".
 Alternatively, Kōtoku might have been referred to as (ヤマト大王/大君) or the "Great King of Yamato".
 According to the Nihonshoki, he was of gentle personality and was in favor of Buddhism.

-In 645, he created a new city in the area called Naniwa, and moved the capital from Yamato Province to this new city (see Nara).
+In 645, he established a new capital city at Naniwa-kyō.
 The new capital had a seaport and was good for foreign trade and diplomatic activities.
 In 653, Kōtoku sent an envoy to the court of the Tang dynasty in China, but some of the ships were lost en route.

 Naka no Ōe held the rank of crown prince and was the de facto leader of the government.
 In 653 Naka no Ōe proposed to move the capital again to Yamato province.
 Kōtoku denied.
 Naka no Ōe ignored the emperor's policy and moved to the former province.
 Many courtiers of the court, including Empress Hashihito, followed him.
 Kōtoku was left in the palace.
 In the next year he died of an illness.
 After his death, Naka would not ascend to the throne.
 Instead, his mother and the sister of Kōtoku, the former Empress Kogyoku, ascended to the throne under another name, Empress Saimei.

 He enacted the Taika Reform edicts.
 The system of hasshō kyakkan (eight ministries and a hundred offices) was first established during the reign of Emperor Kōtoku.